CumulusNetworks/docs/content/cumulus-linux-43/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{< /tabs >}}

 5. Create the inter-chassis bond and the peer link VLAN (as a VLAN subinterface).
 You also need to provide the peer link IP address, the MLAG bond interfaces, the MLAG system MAC address, and the backup interface.
    - By default, the NCLU command configures the inter-chassis bond with the name *peerlink* and the peer link VLAN with the name *peerlink.4094*.
-Cumulus Networks recommends you use *peerlink.4094* to ensure that the VLAN is independent of the bridge and spanning tree forwarding decisions.
+Use *peerlink.4094* to ensure that the VLAN is independent of the bridge and spanning tree forwarding decisions.
    - The peer link IP address is an unrouteable link-local address that provides layer 3 connectivity between the peer switches.
-   - Cumulus Networks provides a reserved range of MAC addresses for MLAG (between 44:38:39:ff:00:00 and 44:38:39:ff:ff:ff).
+   - NVIDIA provides a reserved range of MAC addresses for MLAG (between 44:38:39:ff:00:00 and 44:38:39:ff:ff:ff).
 Use a MAC address from this range to prevent conflicts with other interfaces in the same bridged network.
       - Do not to use a multicast MAC address.
       - Do not use the same MAC address for different MLAG pairs; make sure you specify a different MAC address for each MLAG pair in the network.
    - The backup IP address is any layer 3 backup interface for the peer link, which is used in case the peer link goes down.
 The backup IP address is **required** and **must** be different than the peer link IP address.
 It must be reachable by a route that does not use the peer link.
-Cumulus Networks recommends you use the loopback or management IP address of the switch.
+Use the loopback or management IP address of the switch.
       {{< expand "Loopback or Management IP Address?" >}}
 - If your MLAG configuration has **bridged uplinks** (such as a campus network or a large, flat layer 2 network), use the peer switch **eth0** address.
 When the peer link is down, the secondary switch routes towards the eth0 address using the OOB network (provided you have implemented an OOB network).
 - If your MLAG configuration has **routed uplinks** (a modern approach to the data center fabric network), use the peer switch **loopback** address.
 When the peer link is down, the secondary switch routes towards the loopback address using uplinks (towards the spine layer).
 If the primary switch is also suffering a more significant problem (for example, `switchd` is unresponsive or stopped), the secondary switch eventually promotes itself to primary and traffic now flows normally.